DON'T BE SCAMMED!

 An important warning for all genuine seekers after Truth and lovers of the books of J Michaud PhD

-The purpose of this article is to alert our readers and visitors to a recent scam in which copies of our FREE online Occult studies course were being sold on eBay purporting to be copies of Occult Enigmas by J Michaud PhD.
-Owning to the swift action of one of our regular readers who made a complaint against eBay for copyright infringement, the book containing our course has now been delisted.
+In 2019 a presumptuous scam was perpetrated in which copies of our FREE online Occult studies course were sold on eBay purporting to be copies of Occult Enigmas by J Michaud PhD.
+Owning to the swift action of one of our regular readers who made a complaint against eBay for copyright infringement, the book containing our course has since been delisted.
 But this does NOT mean that the same or similar items may not be offered for sale by unscrupulous sellers in future.
 Consequently, we have retained this edited version of our original article, first published on 6 June 2019, to serve as a permanent warning to all lovers of the Michaud books to remain vigilant.

-In 2019 our FREE online Occult studies course was being sold on eBay under the title Occult Enigmas for £145 (nearly $200).
-The perpetrators of this scam—which has already caught some of our readers—trade under the name 'Hiberniantrading' on eBay.
+In the spring and early summer of 2019 our FREE online Occult studies course was being sold on eBay under the title Occult Enigmas for £145 (nearly $200).
+The perpetrators of this scam—which caught some of our readers—trade under the name 'Hiberniantrading'.
 They were selling our course without our approval or permission in a printed on demand book purporting to be Occult Enigmas by J Michaud PhD.

 They claimed: "This is a high quality facsimilie (sic) reprinted copy of Occult Enigmas by J. Michaud PhD, actual copy delivered will vary in appearance from listed photograph."
 The photograph referred to by the seller is the cover of the original 1939 edition of Occult Enigmas published by the UMA Press in London.
 But this is not the book buyers received!
 Nor is it a facsimile reprinted copy of Occult Enigmas.
 What buyers actually got was a cheaply produced, badly printed, perfect-bound book in black hardcover with no title printed on it which contains a copy of OUR Occult studies course.
 The same course which we have made freely available to all on our website since April 2012!